littleroot/webgen/README.md

 files can also specify styles for the component in a top-level `<style>` element at the end of the file.

-Consider a component in `FooBar.html`:
+Consider a simple component in `FooBar.html`:

 ```html
 <div class="FooBar"></div>